 In limited circumstances, your award may be subject to special or high risk conditions that prevent your agency from drawing down or accessing award funds until the special conditions are satisfied, as determined by the COPS Office.
 Any special or high risk conditions will be included with your award package.
-If you have questions about the special conditions, please contact your COPS Office grant manager or the COPS Office Response Center.
+If you have questions about the special conditions, please contact your COPS Office grant manager or the COPS Office Response Center at AskCOPSRC@usdoj.gov.